nest/nestml/doc/synapses_in_nestml.rst

 This variant corresponds to panel 7B in [1]_: each presynaptic spike is paired with the last postsynaptic spike and the next postsynaptic spike.

-To implement this rule, the postsynaptic trace is reset to 1 instead of incremented by 1.
+To implement this rule, the postsynaptic trace is reset to 1 upon a spike, whereas the presynaptic trace is incremented by 1.
 Additionally, when a postsynaptic spike occurs, the presynaptic trace is reset to zero, thus "forgetting" presynaptic spike history.

 .. code-block:: nestml

    onReceive(post_spikes):
      post_tr = 1

-     if not pre_handled:
-         w = # [...] potentiate the synapse here per the usual STDP rule pre_tr = 0   # reset pre trace
+     w = ...  # facilitation step (omitted)

-         pre_handled = True
+     pre_tr = 0
    end

+   onReceive(pre_spikes):
+     pre_tr += 1

+     w = ...  # depression step (omitted)
    end

-The remainder of the model is the same as the :ref:`Nearest-neighbour symmetric` variant.
+The remainder of the model is the same as the all-to-all STDP synapse.

-The full model can be downloaded here: `syn_stdp_nn_presyn_centr.nestml <https://github.com/nest/nestml/blob/c4c47d053077b11ad385d5f882696248a55b31af/models/stdp_synapse_nn.nestml>`_.
+The full model can be downloaded here: `stdp_nn_pre_centered.nestml <https://github.com/nest/nestml/blob/c4c47d053077b11ad385d5f882696248a55b31af/models/stdp_nn_pre_centered.nestml>`_.

 Restricted symmetric